carvil/coke/README.md

 This application uses `mongodb` (v2.2.2) as a data store, so you should install it before continuing.

+Please note: you need to use `ruby 1.9.3` for this application, since the latest `mongoid` driver fails under `ruby 1.9.2`.

 Once `mongodb` is installed, you should install bundler:

     gem install bundler